Moderated Network Models: Discussion

 Three limitations are important to keep in mind.
 First, as discussed in Section \ref{sec_construction}, we do not have an explicit constraint on the parameter space of the MNM joint distribution that ensures that the distribution is normalizable.
 In order to sample observations, we worked around this issue with a rejection sampler (see Appendix \ref{app_Sampling}).
 But for a given model estimated from data, it is unclear whether the resulting joint distribution is normalizable.
 This means that while the joint distribution does capture the dependency structure in the data, it might not be possible to define a probability distribution over it.
-A consequence of the absence of a guaranteed probability distribution is that one cannot use global goodness of fit analyses to select between models.
+A consequence of the absence of a guaranteed probability distribution is that one cannot use global likelihood ratio tests or goodness of fit analyses to select between models.
 We expect that an appropriate constraint on the parameter space to be difficult to work out since it involves all parameters of the model and the variances of all conditional Gaussians.
-While this is an important limitation to keep in mind, all conditional distributions \emph{are} proper distributions.
+While this is an important limitation to keep in mind, all conditional distributions \emph{are} consistently estimated proper distributions.
 Thus, if inferences are limited to the conditional distribution there is no issue.
 This implies that predictions for any variable can be computed without any limitation, which allows to perform model selection using out of sample prediction error.
 Also, it is important to keep in mind that the joint distribution correctly captures the dependency structure.
+This implies that one can use network statistics such as centrality metrics, modularity or global efficiency to describe the global network structure.

 Second, the performance results obtained from our simulation study may be different in other setups.
 The best way to obtain the performance in setups with larger/smaller parameters or higher/lower sparsity is to run appropriate additional simulation studies.
 That said, recall that we estimate the MNM using a series of multiple regression models with interaction terms.
 Since interaction effects can be seen as additional variables in a multiple regression, the performance in recovering is in principle the same as for main effects.
 This means that one can draw on the rich literature on these models to make predictions about the performance in recovering MNMs in different setups \citep[e.g.][]{hastie2015statistical, buhlmann2011statistics}.